Call status: Open

 - Tailored business training to help develop the required skills

-- A part-time option is also available dependent on circumstances; please see the application guidelines document available on the Royal Society of Edinburgh website for more detail.
+- A part-time option is also available; please see the application guidelines document available on the Royal Society of Edinburgh website for more detail.

 All Enterprise Fellows become part of the RSE Entrepreneurs Club, an exclusive group that includes investors, past awardees, business experts, professional advisors and RSE fellows.
-All current Enterprise Fellows are asked to deliver two presentations during their Fellowship year, where they are able to provide an outline of progress on their business development plans and to receive feed back from the club members.
+All current Enterprise Fellows are asked to deliver two presentations during their Fellowship year, where they are able to provide an outline of progress made on their business development plans and to receive feedback from the club members.

 What Enterprise Fellows say